janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Display the current priority number being served on a screen
+## 7. Display the Current Priority Number Being Served on a Screen

 ### Priority Number Display
 This is used to show the current priority number being served on a screen in the library.